Tips to Reduce Exposure to Lead

 Have Water Tested for Lead:

-Customers can have their water tested for lead by any certified laboratory of their choosing.
+Customers can have their water tested for lead by any certified laboratory.
+Learn more about water testing on the PA DEP website.